JDesbordes/ShiftGear/README.md

 Hi

-Swagga here this is my character controller for my racing game prototype.
+Swagga here i coded these in C# for unity for a racing video game prototype.